victorChen201/etesting/source/_posts/ftp-on-centos.md

 ## Create FTP users

 By default, root user is not allowed to login to ftp server for security purpose.
-So, let us create a normal testing user called “ftpuser” with password “centos”.
+So, let us create a normal testing user called “`ftpuser`” with password “centos”.
 ```bash
 useradd ftpuser
 passwd ftpuser